Idaho Digital Access Workbook

 Figgers No Yes Both

-Gen Mobile No Yes Mobile
+Gen Mobile Yes Yes Mobile

 Good2Go Mobile No Yes Mobile

-Human-I-T No Yes Mobile
+Human I-T No Yes Mobile

 Infiniti Mobile Yes No Mobile